dtcenter/METplus/docs/Release_Guide/release_steps/update_dtc_website.rst

   * Click on *Add Code Download* then *Add Link* to add links for release tar file, *User's Guide*, *Existing Builds and Docker*, and *Release Notes* section provide a direct link to the release-notes.html in the User's Guide.

-  * If creating a new official release, be sure to add a new *Existing Builds and Docker* page.
+  * If creating a new official release, be sure to add a new *Existing Builds and Docker* page, if one was not already created.

   * Click on "Create Release".